TheSymbion/smileChild-safe-sleep-quiz/README.md

 Infrastructure: I’m using ngrok as a temporary bridge for my local server.
 It works great for a demo, but the next step would be deploying the backend to Render so the link never changes and stays "always on."

+Simplicity over Weight: I kept the UI clean and focused on the safety-sleep mission rather than adding heavy animations that might complicate the core logic during a short technical evaluation

 ## Tests
 cd smileChild-App
 npm test